trpc-group/trpc-cpp/docs/en/flatbuffers_protocol_service.md

 ```

-生成的`greeter_generated.h`, `greeter.trpc.fb.cc` and `greeter.trpc.fb.h` can be found in the `server` directory of the current project.
+The generated files of `greeter_generated.h`, `greeter.trpc.fb.cc` and `greeter.trpc.fb.h` can be found in the `server` directory of the current project.
 The generation of these files has been described earlier and will not be repeated here.

 # Building server-side code based on stub code